klahnakoski/SpotManager/README.md

 ### Writing a InstanceManager

 Conceptually, an instance manager is very simple, with only three methods you need to implement.
-This repo has an [example in `./examples/etl.py`](https://github.com/klahnakoski/SpotManager/blob/master/examples/etl.py) that you can review.
+This repo has an example [`./examples/etl.py`](https://github.com/klahnakoski/SpotManager/blob/master/examples/etl.py) that you can review.

 * **`required_utility()`** - function to determine how much utility is